RaVeR76/My-Vinyl-Answer/README.md

 * **Implementation**
 It basically does what it says on the tin so to speak.
 The user has the option from the navbar to select **add vinyl** once this is selected, the add vinyl page is opened where the add a vinyl form is located.
 The user fills the form out meeting the validation criteria set by me such as minimum characters.
 I added the scrolling year just to make it easier for the user to input this.
 The information required is the basic info of a vinyl.
 Once the user hits the add thy vinyl button (submit) the ```add_vinyl()``` function is initiated and within this function, the added form data is collected into a dictionary called vinyl.
 This dictionary is then inserted as a new document within my vinyls collection in the database.
 Pop goes my wee flash message and the user is returned to their vinyl page with the new addition to the family on full view .... awwwww, it's a beautifull baby Techno !
-I could maybe have made the overall design of the form a little smaller so that it would fit on a large screen without scrolling but that's just a small detai, overall I still thnk it's cool and this is the *CREATE* functionality for the user.
+I could maybe have made the overall design of the form a little smaller so that it would fit on a large screen without scrolling but that's just a minor detail, overall I still think it's cool and this is the *CREATE* functionality for the user.

 * **Test**
 Once the users were logged in or signed up.
-They had access to **Add Vinyl** where they could fill in the required form to add their own vinyl to build u their collection.
+They had access to **Add Vinyl** where they could fill in the required form to add their own vinyl to build up their collection.
 They did this with ease.
 Obviously, my users / testers were predominantly work colleagues who don't generally carry around a bag of vinyl, in the off chance some wee dude from Northern Ireland needs some specific vinyl details added as part of a Python project he has developed for vinyl freaks like him.
-Anyway, my users made some cool names, yet some explicit vinyl names up and added them through their user environment.
+Anyway, my users made up some cool names, yet some explicit vinyl names and added them through their user environment.
 The users were then able to see the added vinyl within their vinyl collection, and again do whatever they want with them, from a CRUD perspective of course.
-They repeated this a few times and everytime the new viny was added with ease.
+They repeated this a few times and everytime the new vinyl was added with ease.

 * **Result**
 All vinyl that was tried was added with no issues.
 A flash message appears to let the user know that the vinyl has been added to their collection.
 The user can repeat this task over and over again to build up their vinyl collection.